Synonym: Hodgkin's disease

 Accurate classification of the type and accurate staging of the disease will determine the most favourable treatment options and prognosis.
 Hodgkin's lymphoma is classified into two distinct entities:

 - Classical Hodgkin's lymphoma (more common):

 - Mixed cellularity

-- Nodular lymphocyte-predominant Hodgkin's lymphoma (NLPHL) - 5% of all cases.
+- Nodular lymphocyte-predominant Hodgkin's lymphoma (NLPHL).

 There is no difference in the prognosis or management of the different subtypes of classical Hodgkin's lymphoma.
 In Europe and North America, nodular sclerosis classical Hodgkin's lymphoma accounts for 70% of all classical Hodgkin's lymphoma.
 Lymphocyte-depleted classical Hodgkin's lymphoma is more prevalent in immunocompromised patients and is seen more commonly in developing countries, where it has a strong association with Epstein-Barr virus (EBV) infection.

 NLPHL is distinct histologically and Reed-Sternberg cells are not present, it has a risk of transformation to high-grade non-Hodgkin's lymphoma and is managed differently from classical Hodgkin's lymphoma.
 The rest of this article is about classical Hodgkin's lymphoma.

 - The annual incidence of Hodgkin's lymphoma in the UK is 2.7/100,000 with a slight male predominance.